eSports and daily fantasy sports apps are some of the important games shaping the gaming industry for the last decade.

 What are Fantasy sports?

-Fantasy sports are virtual fantasy sports games usually played on fantasy sports apps or websites whereby each participant creates their teams consisting of surrogate players or representatives of real-life players of the sport, which could be football, cricket, basketball, or even baseball.
+Fantasy sports are virtual fantasy sports games usually played on fantasy sports apps or websites whereby each participant creates their team consisting of surrogate players or representatives of real-life players of the sport, which could be football, cricket, basketball, or even baseball.

 Meanwhile, daily fantasy sports are expedited versions of conventional fantasy sports.
 That is, they are a faster version of the actual fantasy sports.
 Thus, instead of the usual long-duration exhaustion in conventional fantasy sports, daily fantasy sports take a shorter period to conclude a full league season.